Azure/Industrial-IoT/README.md

   }
 ]
 ```
+Once created, make sure it is copied to the publish directory where the app will try to read it from.

 # Configuring the Gateway
 The ```Configuration``` Section must contain at a minimum all items shown in the provide file.
 The JSON type conforms to the OPC UA reference stack serialization of the ```ApplicationConfiguration``` type.